How to water orchids to help them thrive year after year

 One method many of us have heard over the years is to place an ice cube on your orchid and treat it as a slow watering hack.
 However, some things are too easy to be true.

-'Some people advise on watering orchids with ice cubes as they believe that it simplifies the watering routine, but we suggest that you use room temperature water when watering most plants as water too cold can shock the roots, so this too is a risk with using ice cubes,' warns Suzie from Seranata Flowers.
+'Some people advise that you can water orchids with ice cubes as they believe that it simplifies the watering routine, but we suggest that you use room temperature water when watering most plants, as water that's too cold can shock the roots,' warns Suzie from Serenata Flowers.

-'It may be easy and convenient and also helps prevent overwatering, however, this can also lead to underwatering,' adds Jack from Power Shed.
+'It may be easy and convenient and also helps prevent overwatering, but this technique can also lead to underwatering,' adds Jack from Power Shed.

 Thea Babington-Stitt